disposableidentities/healthcrisis/README.md

 * Show a path of spreading the virus and predict who is going to be impacted next based on who was at which location or was in contact with whom?
 (B2C view for Govt to check scale of virus spread and plan mitigation)
 * There is a 3rd view for the healthcare provider to understand when a patient shows up with a symptom, to be able to make a decision (via an AI) whether this person should be given the expensive test kit over other patients who might be at higher risk from the virus.
 This is futuristic thinking - There may be value from the data trail that can be shared transparently across regions/countries to develop learning patterns for disease control/virus spreading contamination strategies.

-# Disposable Identity Definition
+## Disposable Identity Definition

-This definition is taking from the forthcoming publication: DISPOSABLE IDENTITIES?
+This definition is taking from the forthcoming publication: "DISPOSABLE IDENTITIES?
 Why digital identity matters to blockchain disintermediation and for society.
-Authors: Loretta Anania, EC Gaelle Le Gars, Rob van Kranenburg.
+Authors: Loretta Anania, EC Gaelle Le Gars, Rob van Kranenburg."
 The authors are linked to H2020 ICT Grant Agreement 825652 NGI FORWARD.

 Disposable identities are temporary attribute-based identities integrated in any smart contract between a receiver and a supplier.
 A digital context-based sharing of data that is generalizable: to apply a digital id internet layer to any existing communication service.